JSONPath Tester | RFC 9535 Queries and Exact Matches

 Frequently Asked Questions

-A. No. JSON parsing and JSONPath evaluation run locally in your browser.
-The tool does not send pasted API responses, logs, or extracted values to a server.
+No. JSON parsing and JSONPath evaluation run in your browser.
+Pasted payloads, uploaded JSON files, expressions, and extracted values are not sent to a conversion server.

 Related workflow guides